 These liners are my go-to, especially for low fat muffins.
 They don't require any grease and they are environmentally friendly.

-I ran out of these liners while I was making these muffins, but you can see what they look like in my Low Fat Blueberry Muffin post (post coming soon!).
+I ran out of these liners while I was making these muffins, but you can see what they look like in my Skinny Blueberry Muffins post.

 If you are interested to read more, this article has some great tips on how to choose the best muffin pans and liners.